hafeez192/event-deep-research/src/notes/notes_state.md

 Next Steps

-1. Remove even further research
+1. Remove even further research DONE
 2. Create the url finder tool and see which urls are returned based on the events.